Big Oil wants a lot from Trump. It has an ally in Doug Burgum, the president's Interior pick

 Close ties to an industry titan

-There is perhaps no better demonstration of Burgum’s close ties to oil and gas producers than his friendship with Harold Hamm, the founder of Continental Resources who is responsible for much of North Dakota’s fracking boom.
+There is perhaps no better demonstration of Burgum’s close ties to oil and gas producers than his friendship with Harold Hamm, the Continental founder.
 The billionaire Oklahoma wildcatter advises Trump on energy policy and is widely viewed as playing a role in helping Burgum secure the nomination to lead Interior.

-Hamm did not respond to a request for comment made through his company.
+He did not respond to a request for comment.

-During his 2023 state-of-the-state speech, Burgum likened Hamm to Teddy Roosevelt for his "grit, resilience, hard work and determination" that he said “changed North Dakota and our nation.”
-The shout-out came after Hamm had donated $50 million toward a library honoring Roosevelt in western North Dakota — a passion project of Burgum's.
+Burgum has likened Hamm to Teddy Roosevelt for his “grit, resilience, hard work and determination” that he said “changed North Dakota and our nation.”
+The shout-out came after Hamm had donated $50 million toward a library honoring Roosevelt in western North Dakota — a passion project of Burgum’s.

-The documents obtained by AP reveal that several months later Hamm gifted Burgum a set of cuff links along with a note thanking Burgum for his “friendship" and willingness to take a break from the “grueling task” of running for president to speak at an energy conference that Hamm had hosted in Oklahoma City.
+Hamm also gifted Burgum a set of cuff links along with a note thanking Burgum for his “friendship."

 These were not his only displays of patronage.
-Though Burgum, an independently wealthy former software company CEO, had a dim chance of winning the Republican presidential primary, Hamm's Continental Resources contributed $250,000 in the summer of 2023 to a super PAC supporting Burgum, campaign finance disclosures show.
-He also contributed to Burgum's campaign for governor.
+Though Burgum, an independently wealthy former software company CEO, had a dim chance of winning the Republican presidential primary, Hamm’s Continental Resources contributed $250,000 in the summer of 2023 to a super PAC supporting Burgum, records show.

 Emails between Burgum and Hamm’s offices reveal the two communicated often.

-In a May 2020 email, Hamm's executive assistant asked if Burgum had time to talk with Hamm and shared a briefing document that railed against wind power, blasting wind turbines as a blight on “our special places and sacred lands” while excoriating tax breaks for wind energy providers as "unconscionable."
+In a May 2020 email, Hamm’s executive assistant asked if Burgum had time to talk with Hamm and shared a briefing document that railed against wind power and excoriated tax breaks for wind energy providers as “unconscionable.”

 Ethics experts say there are other aspects of their relationship that pose a greater conflict of interest.
 As governor, Burgum never disclosed that his family leased roughly 200 acres of farmland to Continental for well drilling, as previously reported by CNBC.
 When Burgum ran for president and faced greater transparency requirements, he revealed making $50,000 in royalties from Continental in 2023.

+“Tens of thousands of families and mineral owners have similar arrangements,” said Lockwood, the Burgum spokesman, “As the publicly available disclosures show: the cited agreement began many years before he became governor.”

-Despite this relationship, Burgum routinely took action that benefited Hamm's company.
-As chairman of North Dakota's Industrial Commission, which regulates the oil and gas industry, he voted nearly a dozen times or more on measures that had favorable outcomes for Continental, records show.
+Despite this relationship, Burgum took action that benefited Hamm.
+As chairman of North Dakota’s Industrial Commission, which regulates the oil and gas industry, he voted nearly a dozen times or more on measures that had favorable outcomes for Continental, records show.

-“North Dakota is a leading energy producing state," Lockwood, the Burgum spokesman said.
-"Tens of thousands of families and mineral owners have similar arrangements.
-As the publicly available disclosures show: the cited agreement began many years before he became governor.”

-Burgum also used the governor's office to support a proposed pipeline that received $250 million in financial backing from Hamm.
-If completed, it will transport earth-warming CO2 gas that is the byproduct of ethanol fuel production to North Dakota, where it will be stored deep underground.
-It’s been touted as a way to decarbonize the atmosphere, but has also run into stiff resistance from landowners, who fear their property will be seized to complete the project.

 Sarah Vogel, a Democrat and former North Dakota Agriculture Commissioner who previously sat on the commission, said Burgum seemed more like a cheerleader of the industry than a regulator.